Wall Tax Road, Chennai: The present-day road

 Kandaswamy Temple was built in 1670 by Beri Chettiars on Rasappa Chetty Street.
-(There is also a record saying that the temple belonged to the 11{+t} {+h} Century).
+(There is also a record saying that the temple belonged to the 11th Century).
 The temple is dedicated to Lord Siva and bears some rich inscriptions of the era.
 The shrines contained in the temple are those of Kadaswamy, Siva, Vishnu and Brahma.
 It is said that social reformer Ramalinga Adigalar sang ‘Deivamanimalai' in this temple.
 In 1930, a grand Kumbabhishekam was held after which it became an annual affair drawing lot of crowd.

 One cannot but miss the sight of bamboo vendors on Walltax Road who make bamboo mats, baskets and other artefacts on the platform.
 They have been doing business in Georgetown for more than 60 years.
 The fourth generation vendors were shifted from Flower Bazaar 40 years ago to Walltax Road.
 Recently, they have been asked to vacate from Walltax Road by the Chennai Corporation as a measure to remove encroachment.

 The Andhra Pradesh Bus Stand located diagonally opposite to Padmanabha Theatre is now turned into Walltax Road Depot.
 Buses used to ply Andhra Pradesh until the coming of CMBT.

 The Sardine Market, more than 50- years-old, located at the end of Walltax Road and the Old Jail Road junction, has been reduced in size over the years.
 After the closure of Andhra Pradesh Bus Stand, the market is seeing a slow business and the vendors have shifted to Koyembedu.

-As was mentioned in the previous article, Walltax Road was the entertainment hub of those years.
-Out of the three theatres, Otrai Vadai, Empress and Padmanabha, the later remained intact until recently.
-It was closed five years ago.
-Walltax Road is partly residential and partly commercial.
-The area has been dominated by business community such as Chettiars, Naickers and North Indian community.
 The branching streets are doing brisk business in various products.
 It is said that in earlier days, Chettiars used to sell gold kept in heaps on the road on Mint Street.
 Now the street sells almost all products.
 Elephant Gate Street specialises in dress materials, Nainiappan Naicken Street in jewellery, Kasi Chetty Street and Narayana Mudali Street in electronics goods, toys and other foreign goods and Rasappa Chetty in hardware.